 It’s only natural, you’ll say, since I don’t live there anymore.
 Still, I’d like for my blog to continue to be helpful to newly arrived expats, at least every once in a while.
 Luckily, I still have a good amount of material stashed away, collected during our crazy busy life in the Joburg sunshine, and so I’ve decided I should dig up these pieces at least periodically so that I can continue to share some advice.

 Hence this post about mobile phones in South Africa, a rather banal topic.
 But, as I remember all too well, a very important one to the newly-arrived expat.
-I remember how it drove me crazy not having any phone the first 3-4 weeks of living in our gated community, not even being able to answer calls from the gate to let contractors in.
+I remember how it drove me crazy that I didn’t have any phone the first 3-4 weeks of living in our gated community, not even being able to answer calls from the gate to let contractors in.
 The very contractors, I might add, that would help me be connected to the world, like the people from Telkom.
 A mobile phone, I quickly realized, was my ticket to everything that I needed those first few days, and yet I didn’t have one.

 Getting phone service set up in South Africa, mobile or otherwise,